 4. Everyone is entitled to a charitable deduction this year.

 The Tax Cuts and Jobs Act doubled the standard deduction while repealing or limiting many itemized deductions, leaving millions fewer taxpayers claiming actual itemized deductions.
 Typically, there is no tax benefit for giving to charity unless you itemize deductions.
-However, the CARES Act created an above-the-line deduction of up to $300 for cash contributions from taxpayers who don’t itemize.
+However, the CARES Act created an above-the-line deduction for cash contributions from taxpayers who don’t itemize.
+The above-the-line charitable contribution is extended through 2021 at $600 for those married filing jointly and $300 for other filers.
+This means taxpayers will be able to take the standard deduction and deduct up to $600 in charitable giving when calculating their taxable income.
 To take advantage of this provision, taxpayers should make sure to donate before the end of the year.

 5. Can you take a home office tax deduction if you’ve been working remotely during COVID-19?